Mike Masters (soccer): International career

 On June 27, 1992, Masters earned his only cap for the United States national team, he replaced Eric Wynalda in the 59th minute of the 0–0 draw with Ukraine at Rutgers Stadium in Piscataway, New Jersey.
 In doing so, Masters became the first player to win a full international cap whilst playing for Colchester.

 Post-soccer

 Following his time with the national team, Mike spent some time coaching at DePaul University.
-He went on to receive his MBA at DePaul.
-He currently works on as an investment banker with Barclays Bank in London, Canary Wharf.
-He works in the high yield syndicate team.
-He is well known by financial issuers and investors, and has been on numerous well known European deals.

-He resided in New York with his wife and son before moving to London, where he currently resides.
+He went on to receive his MBA at DePaul, and later worked for Barclays.